foxitsoftware/react-native-foxitpdf/README.md

 ## General Usage

-In your App.js file, you can import the component using the following code:
+In your App.tsx file, you can import the component using the following code:

 1.Import FoxitPDF
 ```js